robert-cameron/jenga_bot/README.md

 Copy the tranformation static publisher that was created and run it in a new terminal tab after ending the exisitng base_link to camera_link transformation publisher.

-The robot is now calibrated you should see the tower lining up with the end effector in rviz.
+The robot is now calibrated!
+The location of the tower in RViz should now match its real world position.

 ### Step 3: Play Jenga